FIU-SCIS-Senior-Project-2015-Spring/Event-Driven-Cloud-Computing/Code/README.txt

 -TriggerNewPubNubAlertLambda sends a PubNub message to the publish key with the alert information depending on the put file and the old file in the _consolidated.json.
 You can also see "success" log in the CloudWatch alerts to indicate that the message was send to PubNub.
+-TriggerNewPubNubAlertAndConfigLambda has the same functionality as the code above but also includes instructions that can read the _config.json file in the bucket to search the audit files for certain statistic names, set the thresholds that will be alerted on, and each has an 'activated' field to turn on or off alerts for that statistic.